dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Every young man would do well to remember that all successful business stands on the foundation of morality.
+  No one ever told me that grief felt so like fear.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1131 days)
+## 🌟 Experiences (1132 days)

 ### 🧮 Programming languages